ernbernie/ernbernie/README.md

 # Welcome to the Digital Realm of @ernbernie

 👋 Greetings, traveler.
-I’m @ernbernie, a digital sorcerer weaving the intricate webs of the cyber world.
+I’m @ernbernie, an IT Tech who is trying to find others diving into the world of tech.

 Network+ Certified

-Studying for Linux+
+Security+ Certified